microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 # Roadmap

 This document outlines the roadmap of the Mixed Reality Toolkit.
+Please note that the following reflects work that is in development and target dates reflect estimates.

 ## Current release